Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The “Field Card” or “Assessor’s Card” contains a detailed list of the factors used for your property.
 All Madison field cards are available from the Assessor’s Office.
 A summary of your field card can be found online at

-If you have any questions regarding these tax relief programs, please call the Assessor’s Office at 203-245-5652.
-There is also information available on the Assessor's Page.
+If you have any questions regarding these tax relief programs, please call the Assessor’s Office at (203) 245-5652.
+There is also information available on the Town’s website.

 The Board has the authority, by way of a simple majority vote, to change your assessment for a period of one year.
 Note that this is not a permanent change and you should not expect that it will automatically be repeated next year.
 In some circumstances the Assessor’s Office will, upon review of the Board’s decision, decide to change your appraisal for the remainder of the 5-year appraisal cycle.
 Do not assume that if you are successful in your current appeal that your assessment change will be reflected in future years.

 The Board of Assessment Appeals, under Connecticut Statute has the right not only to decrease your assessment but to increase it.